Frank A. Walls: Investigation

 As they had the most evidence with the Alger–Peterson double murder, prosecutors requested that Walls be tried for only this crime.
 While he was detained at the Okaloosa County Jail in Crestview to await trial, a grand jury was organized at the Shalimar Courthouse Annex in Shalimar to decide whether there was enough evidence for an indictment.

 On August 11, 1987, Walls was officially indicted on multiple charges, to which he pleaded not guilty.
 His judge was set to be G. Robert Barron, with Chief Assistant State Attorney Drew Pinkerton acting as prosecutor while Assistant Public Defender Earl D. Loveless would act as Walls' public defender.
-In the indictment, Pinkerton outlined a list of items recovered from the search of Walls' trailer, including ice picks; knives; a .22-caliber pistol; bullets; eight .22-caliber pistols; a holster; a box cutter; a rubber-handed hatchet; unspecified pornographic material; a wallet; a chainsaw; a pair of burnt boots; four telephones; three fans; two lawnmowers and 93 articles of clothing, including a pair of bloodied jeans.
+In the indictment, Pinkerton outlined a list of items recovered from the search of Walls' trailer, including ice picks; knives; a .22-caliber pistol; bullets; eight .22-caliber casings; a holster; a box cutter; a rubber-handed hatchet; unspecified pornographic material; a wallet; a chainsaw; a pair of burnt boots; four telephones; three fans; two lawnmowers and 93 articles of clothing, including a pair of bloodied jeans.

 Prior to the trial's beginning, Judge Barron ordered that Walls must provide any biological samples necessary to the prosecutors, as well as undergoing a forensic psychiatric exam.
 On August 12, Walls' roommate, 21-year-old John Early, was charged for his role in stealing an Oldsmobile from Rodon's Auto Sales with the help of Walls, the same vehicle the latter would use to drive to the victims' trailer.
 Early was also charged with an additional charge of burglary stemming from the burglarization of a home he had done with Walls in mid-July.

 In March 1988, the trial was delayed at the prosecutors' request, after a report by psychiatrist Dr. James Larson suggested that Walls might be incompetent to stand trial.
 Larson's assessment led to a dispute with another witness, Dr. Theodore Marshall, who stated that while Walls suffered from a personality disorder, he was sane and exaggerating the severity of his mental deficiencies.

 In the end, Judge Barron ruled that Walls was competent to stand trial and scheduled it for July 11.
 While considering arguments from both the prosecutors and the defense team, Barron included the testimony of Vickie Beck, a correctional officer at the Okaloosa County Jail.
 Beck claimed that she took notes during an interrogation with Walls and that he supposedly indicated to her that he was faking his mental illness.
 The testimony was considered controversial and Walls' public defender objected to it, claiming that Beck had not properly informed his client of his right to stay silent.